Blog Tips & Tricks

 If the page was never meant to exist, keep it as a 404.
 Google will drop it automatically during the next crawl.
 You do not need to delete anything in WordPress.

-How 404 Errors Affect SEO and User Experience
+How 404 Errors Hurt Your SEO & User Experience

 Troubleshoot 404 Errors in WordPress